w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 - [ARIA specifications repository](https://github.com/w3c/aria)
 - [Web-Based Surveys (WBS)](https://www.w3.org/2002/09/wbs/159734/)

-These tools are used by the Task Force participants.
-For ways that non-participants can contribute to the ARIA Working Group, including filing comments on publications, see [ARIA Contribution](/about/groups/ariawg/contribute/).

 ### Teleconferences

 The PDF-AAM Task Force meets the third Wednesday of the month, 1:00–1:30 PM Eastern Time.
 For more details, including the meeting time in local time zones, see [PDF-AAM Calendar](https://www.w3.org/groups/tf/pdf-aam/calendar).